-Encourage your child to create a picture in his mind of what he’s just read or heard.
-For example, if you’ve told him to set the table for five people, ask him to come up with a mental picture of what the table should look like.
-Then have him draw that picture.
-As he gets better at visualizing, he can describe the image to you instead of needing to draw it.
+Encourage kids to create a picture in their mind of what they’ve just read or heard.
+For example, say you’ve asked your child to set the table for five people.
+Have your child imagine what the table should look like, and then draw it.
+As kids get better at visualizing, they can describe the image instead of drawing it.

 2. Have your child teach you.

 Being able to explain how to do something involves making sense of information and mentally filing it.
-If your child is learning a skill, like how to dribble a basketball, ask him to teach it to you.
+Maybe your child is learning a skill, like how to dribble a basketball.
+Ask your child to teach you this skill.
 Teachers do something similar by pairing up students in class.
 This lets them start working with the information right away rather than waiting to be called on.

 3. Try games that use visual memory.

-Simple card games like Crazy Eights, Uno, Go Fish and War can improve working memory in two ways.
-Your child has to keep the rules of the game in mind.
-But he also has to remember what cards he has and which ones other people have played.
+Simple card games like Crazy Eights, Uno, Go Fish, and War can improve working memory in two ways.
+Kids have to keep the rules of the game in mind.
+They also have to remember what cards they have and which ones other people have played.

 There’s a reason highlighters and sticky notes are so popular: Jotting down notes and underlining or highlighting text can help kids keep the information in mind long enough to answer questions about it.
 Talking out loud and asking questions about the reading material can also help with working memory.
 Active reading strategies like these can help with forming long-term memories, too.